 In Class: Ask if students have any questions from the lab, Integrating to Infinity.
 After you've done that thoroughly, then cover the n-th term test.
 We use only the first part of section 9.2 in the textbook, because that's where the n-th Term Test is, and the second half includes the integral test which we cover next time using material in the course pack.
 Homework problem #28 is a proof of the n-th Term Test, and it may work well to have students do that problem in groups at the end of class today.

 Homework: Course Pack/5,8-10; 9.1/4,18,24,25; 9.2/13,14,24,28,30.

-Lab: Normal Data Sets, Part 1; Series Worksheet, Part 1 (p 213 Course Pack)
+Lab: Normal Data Sets, Part 1; Series Worksheet, Part 1 (p 219 Course Pack)

-- Note: The students will work the first part of the Normal Data Lab, in which they choose what data they will be gathering over the next few weeks.
-The data will be used in the lab in week 7.
-Last year was the first time we made the series worksheet part of this lab, and we had mixed results.
-We're looking for a new way to deal with this exercise. - 4-3 Series #3 in the Course Pack: Integral Test - In Class: We use material in the course pack, rather than the textbook, because we want to include coverage on error bounds.
-Students learned how to integrate to infinity in the last lab; they will learn about other improper integrals on day 5-3. - HW note: In the homework the students will have to find an integral of $xe^{-x^2}$ by guess-andcheck, since we have not covered u-substitution.
+Note: The students will work the first part of the Normal Data Lab, in which they choose what data they will be gathering over the next few weeks.
+The data will be used in the lab in week 8.
+After the Normal Data business is done, have students work in teams on assigned series problems.
+This practice with series is here, because students will have begun to have lots of questions about series and convergence issues.

+4-3 Series #3 in the Course Pack: Integral Test

+In Class: We use material in the course pack, rather than the textbook, because we want to include coverage on error bounds.
+Students learned how to integrate to infinity in the week 3 lab; they will learn about other improper integrals on day 5-3.

+HW note: In the homework the students will have to find an integral of $xe^{-x^2}$ by guess-and-check, since we have not covered u-substitution.